Netanyahu conundrum faces Iranian riddle

 "They know it's a very bad thing, but they need to understand the convulsive power of militant Islam...the cult of death, the ideological zeal," he said in a meeting last year, before the election campaign started.

 A stocky, imposing man, Netanyahu has regularly drawn parallels between Nazi Germany and modern-day Iran.
-On his well-stocked bookshelves sit a number of biographies of Winston Churchill, a man Netanyahu says he admires because he realised the true dangers posed by Adolf Hitler before other leaders.
+On his well-stacked bookshelves, sit a number of biographies of Winston Churchill, a man Netanyahu says he admires because he realised the true dangers posed by Adolf Hitler before other leaders.

 History matters to Netanyahu.
 His father, Benzion, was a renowned Zionist historian and a decisive influence on his son.
 A fervent believer in the idea of "Greater Israel", he was opposed to any compromise with the nation's enemies.